Object-capability model

 In the object-capability model, all computation is performed following the above rules.

-Advantages that motivate object-oriented programming, such as encapsulation or information hiding, modularity, and separation of concerns, correspond to security goals such as least privilege and privilege separation in capability-based programming.
+Advantages that motivate object-oriented programming, such as encapsulation or information hiding, modular programming (modularity), and separation of concerns, correspond to security goals such as least privilege and privilege separation in capability-based programming.

 The object-capability model was first proposed by Jack Dennis and Earl C. Van Horn in 1966.

 Loopholes in object-oriented programming languages

-Some object-based programming languages (e.g. JavaScript, Java, and C#) provide ways to access resources in other ways than according to the rules above including the following:
+Some object-based programming languages (e.g., JavaScript (criticism), Java, and C#) provide ways to access resources in ways other than according to the rules above, including the following: